Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Related Work

-Expectation-Maximization (EM) and Lloyd's algorithm are among the most popular methods for GMMs.
-Despite their empirical effectiveness, non-asymptotic statistical guarantees are established only recently.
-In particular, convergence and center estimation error bounds for EM under GMMs with two components are derived in \citet{balakrishnan2017statistical,klusowski2016statistical}, with extension to multiple components given in \citet{yan2017em}.
-The work of \citet{lu2016lloyd} provides a general convergence analysis for Lloyd's algorithm, which implies clustering and center estimation guarantees for random models including SGMMs.
+Expectation-Maximization (EM) and the closely related Lloyd's algorithm are two of the most popular methods for GMM.
+Despite their empirical effectiveness, non-asymptotic statistical guarantees are established only recently; see the work in \cite{balakrishnan2017statistical,klusowski2016statistical,yan2017em,lu2016lloyd}.
 All these results assume that one has access to a sufficiently good initial solution, typically obtained by spectral methods.
-A recent breakthrough was made by \citet{daskalakis2016ten,xu2016em}, who establish global convergence of randomly-initialized EM for GMMs with two symmetric components.
-Complementarily, \citet{jin2016local} show that EM may fail to converge under GMMs with $\numclust\ge3$ components due to the existence of bad local minima.
-Robustness of the Lloyd's algorithm under a semi-random GMM is studied in \citet{awasthi2017clustering}.
+Although some recent work shows that EM converges from random initialization under certain restricted settings of GMM \cite{daskalakis2016ten,xu2016em}, for general settings EM is known to suffer from the existence of bad local minima \cite{jin2016local}.
+Robustness of the Lloyd's algorithm under a semi-random GMM is studied in the work \cite{awasthi2017clustering}.

-Most relevant to us are work on convex relaxation methods for GMMs and k-means/median problems.
-A class of SDP relaxations are developed in the seminal work by \citet{peng2005new,peng2007approximating}.
-Thanks to convexity, these methods do not suffer from the issues of bad local minima faced by EM and Lloyd's, though it is far from trivial to round their (typically fractional) solutions into valid clustering solutions with provable quality guarantees.
-In this direction, \citet{awasthi2015relax,iguchi2017certify,li2017kmeans} establish conditions for LP/SDP relaxations to achieve exact recovery.
-The work of \citet{mixon2017clustering} considers SDP relaxations as a denoising method, and proves error bounds for a form of approximate recovery.
-Most of these results are directly comparable to ours, and we discuss them in more details in Section \ref{sec:main} after presenting our main theorems.
+Most relevant to us is work on convex relaxation methods for GMM and k-means/median problems.
+A class of SDP relaxations, often called the \emph{Peng-Wei relaxations}, are developed in the seminal work in \cite{peng2005new,peng2007approximating}.
+Thanks to convexity, these methods do not suffer from the issues of bad local minima faced by EM/Lloyd's, though it is far from trivial how to round their (typically fractional) solutions into a valid clustering solution with provable quality guarantees.
+In this direction, the work in \cite{awasthi2015relax,iguchi2017certify,li2017kmeans} establish sufficient conditions for LP/SDP relaxations to achieve exact recovery, and the work in \cite{mixon2017clustering} proves approximate recovery error bounds for SDP.
+These results are directly comparable to ours.
+We discuss them in more details in Section \ref{sec:main} after presenting our main theorems.